-In this two-step process of sautéing first and then baking, it takes all of about 20 minutes to have the perfect foil for salads or beer soup, dill pickle soup, split-pea soup, Polish-American Potato-Sausage Corn Chowder, and others.
+In this two-step process of sautéing first and then baking, it takes all of about 20 minutes to have the perfect foil for salads or beer soup, dill pickle soup, split-pea soup, Polish-American potato-sausage corn chowder, and others.

-- 1 1/2 tablespoons good-quality olive oil but extra-virgin isn't necessary
+1 1/2 tablespoons olive oil

-- 3 (1-inch-thick) slices rye bread, cut into cubes
+3 1-inch thick slices rye bread, cubed

-- Discard garlic and transfer bread cubes to a baking sheet and toast until cubes are dried through, about 5 minutes.
+Discard garlic and transfer bread cubes to a baking sheet and toast until cubes are dried through, about 5 minutes.
 Store in an airtight container for several weeks.

 When to Use Extra-Virgin and When to Use Regular Olive Oil

-- Extra-Virgin Olive Oil: This is the highest-quality olive oil you can buy and, therefore, the most expensive.
+Extra-Virgin Olive Oil: This is the highest-quality olive oil you can buy and, therefore, the most expensive.
 It has more of an "olive taste" than regular olive oil and is greener in color.
 Its lower smoke point makes it unsuited for cooking because it will burn quickly.
 This pricey oil is better used as is in salad dressings, for dipping bread, dips, and other cold dishes.